Python in Posit Workbench

 Using multiple versions of Python

-Posit Workbench users can switch between multiple versions of Python.
-Assuming that your Server Administrator installed Python following the instructions from the Installing Python Admin Guide page, users can identify all available versions of Python by running the following command:
+Workbench users can switch between multiple versions of Python.
+If your Server Administrator installed Python, you can identify all available versions of Python by running the following command:

 $ ls -1d /opt/python/*